lewagon/dotfiles/01-Ruby/02-Arrays-Enumerable/03-Black-Jack/README.md

 ## Background and Objectives
-This exercise is a synthesis which validates the core concepts you have seen so far, common to most programming languages:
+This exercise is a synthesis to validate the core concepts you have seen so far, common to most programming languages:

-### Objectives

 - Getting user input
 - Variables and methods